 Sales data of comparable property is typically utilized for the valuation of the vacant parcel of land, along with analysis of the market and verifications of data and market opinions collected by the appraiser.
 Vacant land can be very speculative and typically has a high degree of risk of which the appraiser can assess during the valuation process.

-Mr. Hulet has appraised vacant parcels as small as 50 feet square to over 1,000 acres in size, and ranging in value from $60 for a small parcel to over $10 Million.
+Mr. Hulet has appraised vacant parcels as small as 50 square feet to over 1,500 acres in size, and ranging in value from $60 for a small parcel to over $10 Million.
 Vacant property types that Mr. Hulet has appraised include: vacant lots, raw land, proposed city parks, ground leases, easements, land acquisitions, subdivision properties, RV and mobile home parks, agricultural farms, sand and gravel pits, land-locked properties, unmarketable properties, floodplains and floodways, land areas for road widenings, new freeways and highways, water channels and canals, sloped drainage areas, proposed parcels for commercial and industrial buildings, etc.